romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which GitHub Action is specifically designed for uploading SARIF files to integrate code scanning results into GitHub?
+Q: Which GitHub Action is specifically designed for uploading SARIF files to integrate code scanning results into GitHub?
 <details><summary>Show the answer</summary><p>

 - **github/codeql-action/upload-sarif@v1**